roytang/blog/content/notes/2018/02/965444303366455296/index.md

   url: https://twitter.com/roytang/statuses/965444303366455296/
 ---

-RT [@jbenton](https://twitter.com/jbenton/): It’s a well-known phenomenon that researchers spend more time studying Twitter and less time studying Facebook than would seem…
+It’s a well-known phenomenon that researchers spend more time studying Twitter and less time studying Facebook than would seem to be reasonable.

+The reason: Twitter’s more-open API is a lot easier to work with than FB is.
+(1/x)